 Aboriginal and Torres Strait Islander Communities

 Violence is not a part of Aboriginal and Torres Strait Islander culture.
 The ongoing impacts of colonisation have resulted in disadvantage, breakdown of kinship systems, disconnection to culture and language, as well as the forced removal of children from their families over generations and the resulting trauma have all played a part in higher rates of family violence across Aboriginal and Torres Strait Islander communities.

 There are unique challenges in recognising and reporting abuse in these communities, as many people are uncomfortable engaging in a system which has contributed to inter-generational trauma.
 However, if you are the victim of abuse, it is important to seek help and remove yourself from the situation.
-Think about any trusted elders you know or a trusted Aboriginal community controlled organisation.
+Think about seeking support from any trusted elders you know or a trusted Aboriginal community controlled organisation.

 Examples of statements describing abuse in the Aboriginal and Torres Strait Islander communities include:

 - No one in my mob will talk to me.

 - I am not welcome at community functions.

 - A member/members of my family and/or mob have physically and/or sexually assaulted me.